mathnet/mathnet-numerics/README.md

 In addition to the core .NET package (which is written entirely in C#), Numerics specifically supports F# 3.0 and 3.1 with idiomatic extension modules and maintains mathematical data structures like BigRational that originated in the F# PowerPack.
 If a performance boost is needed, the managed-code provider backing its linear algebra routines and decompositions can be exchanged with wrappers for optimized native implementations such as Intel MKL.

-Supports Mono and .NET 4.0 and 3.5 on Linux, Mac and Windows, the portable build (PCL) also Silverlight 5, Windows Phone 8, .NET for Windows Store apps and Xamarin Android/iOS.
+Supports Mono and .NET 4.0 and 3.5 on Linux, Mac and Windows, the portable build (PCL) also Windows 8, Silverlight 5, Windows Phone/SL 8, Windows Phone 8.1, and Xamarin Android/iOS.

 Math.NET Numerics is covered under the terms of the [MIT/X11](http://mathnetnumerics.codeplex.com/license) license.
 You may therefore link to it and use it in both opensource and proprietary software projects.
 See also the [license](LICENSE.md) file in the root folder.